 Welcome to the Department of Theater, Dance, and Performance Studies.

 TDPS houses two sets of majors and minors; one set in Theater, and the other in Dance.
-You can find more information about the learning goals and course requirements of our programs using the links to the left.
+You can find more information about the learning goals and course requirements of our programs using the links to the right.

 At a time when scholars and practitioners across a variety of fields call for more cross-disciplinary intellectual collaboration and project-based learning in higher education, we take pride in our daily commitment to collaboration and to the kind of rigorously critical, team-based projects we develop with our students, staff, and faculty both in the classroom and in our production season.

 The faculty, staff, and students welcome you to our diverse and energetic department.
 In the Department of Theater, Dance, and Performance Studies, you will find small class sizes, inspiring faculty, engaged staff, talented students, and multiple opportunities to purse your artistic, intellectual, and creative capacities in ways that are both challenging and fulfilling.

 15B Dwinelle Hall (office hours: Mon-Fri, 1pm to 4pm)